johanbove/johanbove.github.io/_posts/2015-11-02-windows10universalappscrashingconstantly.md

 I've reported this issue to Microsft both through the Feedback tool and on "answers.microsoft.com";

-To me, this looks like a clear structural underlying permission issue in the whole Universal Apps stack tree.
+To me, this looks like a clear structural underlying **permissions issue** in the whole Universal Apps stack tree.

 Also, everytime apps crash like this I feel like a dumb idiot still trying to use Microsoft's apps.
 What are regular users supposed to do?

-> @Microsoft: please focus on making your Universal Apps run stable and create a better crash handler already!
+> @Microsoft: fix the permissions issue in Windows 10 Universal Apps!
+Create a better crash handler already!

+- ["Mail App stopped working in Windows 10"](http://answers.microsoft.com/en-us/windows/forum/apps_windows_10-outlook_mail/mail-app-stopped-working-in-windows-10/19dfee06-5577-43c6-a1f9-3799fdc7d72c) - a 130 people looked for this issue since August 1st, 2015.

 Here are a couple of the application "error" entries from the Event log: